csebooks/relational-databases/content.en/part-seven-specialty-databases/_index.md

 Some database systems, such as Oracle, support **function indices**, which can help avoid replication of attributes between the XML string and relation attributes.
 Unlike normal indices, which are on attribute values, function indices can be built on the result of applying user-defined functions on tuples.
 For instance, a function index can be built on a user-defined function that returns the value of the dept name subelement of the XML string in a tuple.
 The index can then be used in the same way as an index on a dept name attribute.

-The above approaches have the drawback that a large part of the XML in- formation is stored within strings.
+The above approaches have the drawback that a large part of the XML information is stored within strings.
 It is possible to store all the information in relations in one of several ways that we examine next.

 #### 23.6.2.2 Tree Representation